VNG-Realisatie/authorization-decision-log/specifications.md

 ### Configuration Sources {#spec-configuration}

 The `configuration` field represents the information required to recreate the software configuration that evaluated the original decision.
-In a PxP architecture this primarily represents the configuration of the Policy Decision Point (PDP), but **MAY** also include configuration of Policy Information Points (PIPs) and Policy Administration Points (PAPs).
+In a PxP architecture, this primarily represents the configuration of the Policy Decision Point (PDP), but **MAY** also include configuration of Policy Information Points (PIPs) and Policy Administration Points (PAPs).

 It is an object in which each key identifies a configuration source.
 All configuration sources that have affected the decision **SHOULD** be included.
 The value of this field **SHOULD** either contain the configuration that was used in the access decision or be sufficient to retrieve the configuration.